 What are the benefits of tax credits?

 In addition to reducing the amount you pay in taxes or increasing a refund, some tax credits can be claimed even if you have no tax liability.
-That means that if you owe zero dollars in taxes but qualify for $1,000 in refundable tax credits, you can get these credits as a $1,000 refund.
+That means that if you don’t owe any taxes but qualify for $1,000 in refundable tax credits, you can get these credits as a $1,000 refund.

 What are some common tax deductions and tax credits you might be eligible for?

-Here are some common deductions and credits to be aware of for your 2018 taxes:
+Here are some common deductions and credits to be aware of.

-- The standard deduction: Instead of itemizing deductions, many taxpayers claim this deduction because it reduces tax liability more than itemizing all their individually allowable deductions.
+- The standard deduction — Instead of itemizing deductions, many taxpayers claim a standard deduction because it can be simpler than itemizing all of their deductions individually.
 How much you can deduct using the standard deduction mostly depends on your filing status and age.
-For 2018, the standard deductions are $24,000 for people married filing jointly, $18,000 for those filing as head of household, and $12,000 for all other filing statuses, including single and married, filing separately.
+For 2020, the standard deductions are $25,100 for people married filing jointly, $18,800 for those filing as head of household, and $12,500 for single and married, filing separately.

-- Medical and dental expenses: Qualified medical and dental costs are tax deductible as long as they exceed 7.5% of your adjusted gross income.
+- Medical and dental expenses — Qualified medical and dental costs are tax deductible as long as they exceed a set percentage of your adjusted gross income.

-- Contributions to a health savings account, or HSA: If you have a high-deductible health plan and contribute to an HSA in conjunction with that plan, your HSA contributions are generally tax deductible.
+- Contributions to a health savings account — If you have a high-deductible health plan and contribute to an HSA in conjunction with that plan, your HSA contributions are generally tax deductible.

-- Saver’s Tax Credit: This credit helps individuals whose adjusted gross income is $30,000 or less save for retirement.
-The qualifying AGI is $60,000 for married filing jointly.
+- Saver’s tax credit — This credit helps individuals who meet adjusted gross income requirements save for retirement.
+For 2020, the qualifying AGI is $66,000 for people who are married filing jointly, $49,500 for head-of-household filers and $33,000 for all other filing statuses.

 How to claim tax deductions and tax credits

-When you’re ready, it’s best to add up all the deductions you could claim.
+When you’re ready, it’s best to add up all the itemized deductions you might be able claim.
 From there, compare whether taking the standard deduction or itemizing your deductions provides the biggest reduction.
-Next, make sure you account for exemptions.

-After applying all your deductions and exemptions, you arrive at your taxable income and apply any credits you’re eligible for.
-This is the typical process for whittling down your tax bill to make sure you’re taking advantage of all deductions, exemptions and credits you’re entitled to.
+After applying all your deductions, you arrive at your taxable income and apply any credits you’re eligible for.
+This is the typical process for whittling down your tax bill to make sure you’re taking advantage of all deductions and credits you’re entitled to.

 The forms you’ll need to claim deductions and credits

-For claiming credits, you can use form 1040, 1040EZ or 1040A.
-For those claiming the Earned Income Tax Credit, you’ll need to fill out Schedule EIC if you’re planning on listing qualifying dependents.
+For claiming credits, you must use Form 1040.
+For those claiming the earned income tax credit, you’ll need to fill out Schedule EIC if you’re planning on listing qualifying dependents.

 Is there a maximum I can take for deductions and for credits?